How 3D Scanning Can Reduce the Cost of Site Verification

 Past verifying the site, the 3D scan also provided the construction teams located outside of New York with a virtual tour they used to walk around the area, assess the site plans, and take additional site measurements over the internet.
 This cut down travel costs and prevented the waste of skilled trade hours on menial tasks.
 The ability to measure ceilings, walls, elevations, beams, and more from within the scan files gave the tradesmen a way to work and coordinate plans remotely.
 This streamlined the construction process and mitigated disruptions before the project even entered the build phase.

 As this example shows, 3D scanning adds value to each stage of the construction lifecycle and boosts the bottom line in more ways than just site verification.
-To get an estimate on a project and see how much can be saved, contact the estimating department.
+To see 3D scanning can save thousands, contact our department head, John Brown.